 Programmable ROM can be programmed only once by the user.
 The user buys a PROM which is empty or not programmed.
 This PROM will than accept a program for a single time and we can not add extra after the first programming.
 PROM is also not erasable.

-Erasable and Programmable ROM as its name suggests erase and program the ROM over and over again.
-Read Only Memory name made you confusing but EPROM can be erased and programmed multiple times.
+Erasable and Programmable ROM as its name suggests erases and program the ROM over and over again.
+Read-Only Memory name made you confusing but EPROM can be erased and programmed multiple times.
 Erase can be done by putting EPROM to the ultra-violet light for 40 minutes.
 During programming an electrical charge and programmed is used with the insulated gate region.
-This charge retains more than 10 year which means after 10 year EPROM program will be deleted naturally.
+This charge retains more than 10 years which means after 10 year EPROM program will be deleted naturally.

-ROM’s provides some advantages over other types of memories like Read Only Access Memory (RAM) etc. Here we will list most popular of them.
+ROM provides some advantages over other types of memories like Read-Only Access Memory (RAM) etc. Here we will list the most popular of them.